HotelQuickly/HQMobileOffers-iOS/README.md

 5) Whilst still in the **Build Phases** section , press the '+' button in the **Link Binary With Libraries** section and choose `libCordova.a` from the dropdown list.
 Press **Add** to include it.
 ![alt tag](https://github.com/HotelQuickly/HQMobileOffers-iOS/blob/TutorialImages/HelpImages/Screen%20Shot%202015-03-04%20at%2018.45.04.png)

-6)The final step.
-The `HQOffersViewController` has everything you need and requires zero setting up in order to work as a dedicated view controller for displaying the Hotel Quickly offers webview.
+6) The `HQOffersViewController` has everything you need and requires zero setting up in order to work as a dedicated view controller for displaying the Hotel Quickly offers webview.
 All you need to do is create a new view controller in your `xyz.storyboard` and change the class type to `HQOffersViewController`.
 No connections/outlets are required to be connected from the storyboard scene (the new view controller you just added).
 You're good to go.
 ![alt tag](https://github.com/HotelQuickly/HQMobileOffers-iOS/blob/TutorialImages/HelpImages/Screen%20Shot%202015-03-04%20at%2018.45.29.png)

+7)The final step. **cmd+R**